 If USCIS grants you LPR status as a refugee, USCIS will “backdate” your green card as of the date you entered the U.S. Suppose you entered the U.S. as a refugee on January 4, 2020.
 Then (as required by law) you apply for adjustment to LPR status on January 4, 2021.
 USCIS will backdate your green card, and write on your green card that you have been an LPR since January 4, 2020.
 Thus, you will only have to wait five years after January 4, 2020, to apply for citizenship.
 Or, if you are married to a U.S. citizen, you will only have to wait three years after January 4, 2020, to apply for U.S. citizenship.

 The U.S. government offers generous benefits to those who cannot return to their home country because of fear of persecution.
 One of those benefits is an easy pathway to citizenship.
 If you entered the U.S. as a refugee or asylee and would like more information about naturalization, the Persaud Law Office may be able to help you.
-Contact us today for a free consultation.
+Contact us today.